anomalizer/ngx_aws_auth/README.md

 The 2.x version of the module currently only has support for GET and HEAD calls.
 This is because signing request body is complex and has not yet been implemented.

-## Community

-The project uses google groups for discussions.
-The group name is nginx-aws-auth.
-You can visit the web forum [here](https://groups.google.com/forum/#!forum/nginx-aws-auth)

 ## Credits